 However, if you have diabetes, or have recently had a heart attack or stroke, you may be advised to have blood pressure checks fairly often over the next week or so.
 Also, treatment with medication is usually considered at an earlier stage if the readings remain high.

-What are the high blood pressure causes?
+What causes high blood pressure (hypertension)?

 The cause is not known in most cases